mvrkvincent/RecApp2.0/frontend-react/README.md

         import React from 'react';

         export const App = () => {
-           // The primary benefit of React is it's ability to return HTML elemetents from JS functions, abstracting away the likes of `document.append()`. return <div className="App">Hello World (Now w/ 100% more React!)</div>
+           // The primary benefit of React is its ability to return HTML elements from JS functions, abstracting away the likes of `document.append()`. return <div className="App">Hello World (Now w/ 100% more React!)</div>
         };